 Prior to the issuance of the Series 2020A Bonds, the Authority and the Board of Higher Education (the "BHE") will enter into a continuing disclosure agreement (the "Authority Disclosure Agreement") setting forth the undertakings of the Authority and the BHE regarding continuing disclosure with respect to the Series 2020A Bonds.
-The Authority will undertake for the benefit of the registered owners and Beneficial Owners (the "owners") of the Series 2020A Bonds to provide the Municipal Securities Rulemaking Board (the "MSRB") through its Electronic Municipal Market Access system ("EMMA") pursuant to the requirements of Rule 15c2-12 of the Securities and Exchange Commission (the "Rule"), no later than 270 days after the end of each fiscal year of the Authority, (i) the annual financial information described below relating to such fiscal year, together with audited financial statements of the Authority are not then available, such audited financial statements shall be delivered to the MSRB when they become available (but in no event later than 350 days after the end of such fiscal year) or (ii) notice of the Authority's failure, if any, to provide to the MSRB through EMMA, no later than 270 days after the end of each fiscal year of the avail undertake for the benefit of the owners of the Series 2020A Bonds to provide to the MSRB through EMMA, no later than 270 days after the end of each fiscal year or (ii) notice of the Authority, (i) the annual financial information.
-The BHE will undertake for the benefit of the owners of the Series 2020A Bonds to provide to the MSRB through EMMA, no later than 270 days after the end of each fiscal year or (ii) notice of the Authority, (i) the annual financial information described below relating to such fiscal year or (ii) notice of the Authority, if any, to provide any such information.
+The Authority will undertake for the benefit of the registered owners and Beneficial Owners (the "owners") of the Series 2020A Bonds to provide the Municipal Securities Rulemaking Board (the "MSRB") through its Electronic Municipal Market Access system ("EMMA") pursuant to the requirements of Rule 15c2-12 of the Securities and Exchange Commission (the "Rule"), no later than 270 days after the end of each fiscal year of the Authority, (i) the annual financial information described below relating to such fiscal year, together with audited financial statements of the Authority and each State University for such fiscal year if audited financial statements are then available, provided, however, that if audited financial statements of the Authority are not then available, such audited financial statements shall be delivered to the MSRB when they become available (but in no event later than 350 days after the end of such fiscal year) or (ii) notice of the Authority's failure, if any, to provide any such information.
+The BHE will undertake for the benefit of the owners of the Series 2020A Bonds to provide to the MSRB through EMMA, no later than 270 days after the end of each fiscal year of the Authority, (i) the annual financial information described below relating to such fiscal year or (ii) notice of the BHE's failure, if any, to provide any such information.